 K-8 Dress Code

-Girls may wear any solid color polo dress with sleeves or a sleeveless dress covered with an
+- Girls may wear any solid color polo dress with sleeves or a sleeveless dress covered with an approved sweater.

-Skirts and skorts must hang from the waist and fall no higher than three (3) inches above the
+- Skirts and skorts must hang from the waist and fall no higher than three (3) inches above the knee.

 High School Dress Code

-Any clothing or other items that promote violence, gangs, drug use, tobacco or alcohol products, or displays obscene messages/images will not be permitted.
+- Any clothing or other items that promotes violence, gangs, drug use, tobacco or alcohol products, or displays obscene messages/images will not be permitted.

-The student’s trunk and torso must be covered.
+- The student’s chest and torso must be covered.

 Spirit Days Dress Code